yonuzz21/Order-AppGUI/README.md

 # Order Application GUI

 This is my very first GUI application.
+(Work in progress)

 It is created using Python Tkinter module and it should be able to create a printable order list using the